Shawn070/happya.github.io/blog/source/_posts/Brainy-is-the-new-sexy.md

 ---
-title: Brainy is the new sexy
+title: Leetcode之旅|Brainy is the new sexy|P74：Sort colors
 date: 2017-09-20 22:25:20
 tags:
-    - leetcode
+    - Leetcode
     - algorithm
     - 随笔
 categories: